redstone99/hass-alert2/README.md

 ## Front-end UI

-We recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui), which includes one card for viewing recenlty active alerts and another card for creating or editing alerts.
+We recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui), which includes one card for viewing recently active alerts and another card for creating or editing alerts.
 Alert2 UI also enhances the information shown in the "more-info" dialog when viewing Alert2 entities.

 Defaults set via the UI take priority over defaults set in YAML for both YAML alerts and UI-created alerts.
 Alert2 does not allow any two alerts created via the UI or YAML to have the same domain and name.